The Price of Promoting Diversity

 Implementing a mandatory ethnic studies course in California schools will send a message to communities about the importance of staying culturally informed.
 A course like this one would effectively educate students on diversity, which is the first step in creating a more inclusive society.

-Lauren Hsu is your 2020-21 Arts and Entertainment Editor for her second year on the Pilot staff.
-She is looking forward to working with such an amazing...
+Lauren Hsu is your Opinion Editor and Co-Social Media Manager for her third and final year on the Pilot staff.
+She is looking forward to making even more...